Nick-Adams-81/Nicks-portfolio/readme.md

 # Nick Adams Portfolio

-This is my portfolio site, it is dedicated to showing my growth as a web developer
+This is my portfolio site, it is dedicated to showing my growth as a web developer.

 # Technologies learned